LukeNethercott/Data-Structures-Final-Project/1-stacks.md

 actions_taken=['Bolded Font of line 17', 'Deleted line 12']
 ```

-## Practice
+## Practice - 'Back' in an Internet Browser
-- A second problem (again created by you) which is given to the student of your tutorial to solve on their own.
-You need to provide a link to the solution.
+Write a program that keeps track of the URLs that a user has visited in a single browsing session.